Hairlock/front-end-tools/README.md

 describes the structure of the final stylesheet.
 In order to keep this consistency do not use `@import` inside any other `.less` file, unless strictly necessary.

+### Vendors Tasks

+There are 3 development vendors task

+`gulp desktopDevVendors`

+`gulp mobileDevVendors`

+`gulp buildDevVendors`

+and 3 release vendors task

+`gulp buildVendorsDesktop`

+`gulp buildVendorsMobile`

+`gulp buildVendors`

+Unless the `VENDOR_VERSION` value is changed `gulp` will use the previously generated bundles.

+#### VENDOR_VERSION

+Vendors use a version value similar to the one used in DNS confiuration files

+    ddmmyynn

+        dd -> 15
+        mm -> 04
+        yy -> 15
+        nn -> 01 (number of times the value has canged in the single day)

+    Example: 15041501

+This value is supposed to be changed whenever a vendor library is added, removed, updated or edited.